Konstantin Kostin (politician)

-Konstantin Nikolaevich Kostin (Константин Николаевич Костин; born September 17, 1970 in Pushkino, Moscow Oblast) is a Russian politician, deputy head of the internal politics of the presidential administration of Russia.
+Konstantin Nikolaevich Kostin (Константин Николаевич Костин; born September 17, 1970) is a Russian politician, deputy head of the internal politics of the presidential administration of Russia.

+He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Persona

 In 2008 and 2009 Kostin was ranked second in the top 20 best political strategists in Russia, according to Obschaya Gazeta.
 As of June 2010, along with Gennady Onishchenko, he holds 90-91 places in the top hundred leading politicians of Russia, according to Nezavisimaya Gazeta.

 The former head of PR structures of Menatep Bank, ROSPROM Management Company, Yukos oil company, a member of the Board of Directors of ORT television, Vice President of mass media holding Sistema Company.

 Actively participated in several presidential election campaigns, including in 1996 (Boris Yeltsin), 2000 and 2004 (Vladimir Putin) and 2008 (Dmitry Medvedev).
 Considered to be the “right hand” of Vladislav Surkov.

 Activity

 Journalism

 In 1993 Kostin graduated from the faculty of journalism of the Moscow State University named after M. B. Lomonosov.
 As a student, he served as an intern in Italy and the United States.
 Since 1986, he published and worked as a staff correspondent in various print media, including Student Meridian.
-In 1990-1991, he worked as a correspondent of the Kommersant newspaper.
+In 1990–1991, he worked as a correspondent of the Kommersant newspaper.